ISP: Child’s body found in Washington County woods - NewsBreak

 WASHINGTON CO, Ind (WEHT) — Indiana State Police are looking for help to identify the remains of a boy found in eastern Washington County.

 Police say around 7:30 Saturday evening, an area resident found the body of a black male child near a roadway in a heavily wooded area.
-The resident told police they came across the body while mushroom hunting.Former substitute teacher charged with sending teen obscene messages
+The resident told police they came across the body while mushroom hunting.ALSO ON WJBF: Arrest made in deadly shooting at Circle K in Augusta

 Public help is needed to better identify the child, detectives say.
 Police describe him as a young, black male between the ages of five years old and eight years old.
 According to ISP, the child is approximately four feet tall and has a slim build and a short haircut.
 Detectives believe the child’s death occurred sometime within the last week.